apache/trafficserver/doc/release-notes/roadmap.en.rst

    :maxdepth: 1

 Apache Traffic Server is currently on a two year major release cycle.
 At any given time, we guarantee to have two major versions supported.
-Currently, this means v7.1.x and v8.0.x, with a possible v8.1.x coming.
+Please refer to our `download page <https://trafficserver.apache.org/downloads>`_ to see the current supported versions.

 For details on the actual developer release process, See